sporto/elm-tutorial/en/01-foundations/07-unit-type.md

   ...
 ```

-Or a function that expect a `Message` with the `body` as List of Integers:
+Or a function that expects a `Message` with the `body` as List of Integers:

 ```elm
 readMessage : Message (List Int) -> String